softwaresaved/distance-consultancy/README.md

   - The download page specifies the recommended version (currently tdm-32-4.5.2 for Ruby 1.8.6 to 1.9.3)
   - Double-click exe (e.g. DevKit-tdm-32-4.5.2-20111229-1559-sfx.exe) to unpack the self-extracting archive
   - Select Start => All Programs => Ruby 1.9.3-p550 => Start Command Prompt With Ruby
-  - Change into the Ruby Development Kit directory
+  - Change into the Ruby Development Kit folder
   - Run:

     <p/>